McAfee Antivirus Test 2023: How Good Is the Protection?

 McAfee software is available for Windows, macOS, Android, and iOS.
 We tested McAfee Total Protection on Windows and Mobile Security on Android.

-Received high security and performance scores from testing labs
+High security and performance testing lab scores

 Fast chat support

-Somewhat disjointed user interface
+Disjointed user interface

-Lacks webcam protection and a secure browser
+No webcam protection or secure browser

 Installation & Usage